csswizardry/csswizardry.github.com/_posts/2017-11-10-relative-requirements.md

-and usability are essential; performance is important, as we have to serve a large and diverse audience who might not have access to powerful devices and fast connections; visual design is somewhat important, but not at the cost of over-designing—we want to focus on a usable design rather than a striking one.</figcaption>
+and usability are essential; performance is important, as we have to serve a large and diverse audience who might not have access to powerful devices and fast connections; visual design is somewhat important, but not at the cost of over-designing — we want to focus on a usable design rather than a striking one.</figcaption>
 </figure>